 The grade of “W” will not affect grade point average but may negatively impact academic standing and/or ability to receive financial aid.
 After the 13th week of a Fall or Spring (16-week) semester or the 85% completion point of a modular class, summer class(es), or class(es) offered during the Winter Intersession, students will not be allowed to drop a course and will then receive whatever grade the instructor assigns to you.

 Modular (“Mod”) courses are courses that are less than a full semester in length.
 These types of courses may be added at any time prior to the start of the course.
-If choosing to drop a mod class, the deadlines differ from those of the regular full term (see Important Dates for deadlines).
+If choosing to drop a mod class, the deadlines differ from those of the regular full term (see Student Calendar for deadlines).
 Please consult the Registration & Records Office (A-201) for detailed information.
 During the first 20% of the course, students may drop a mod course and the course will be deleted.
 After completion of 20% of the course, and up until completion of 85% of a modular course, Summer class, or class offered during Winter Intersession, students may drop the course and receive a W (withdrawal) grade.
 Students may not withdraw from a modular course after the 85% point of the course.